chimie-paristech-CTM/ML_DFT_benchmarking/README.md

 ## Reproducibility

-To reproduce the acquired reaction each round as well the mean absolute error of each set, a bash script is provided.
+To reproduce the acquired reaction each round as well the mean absolute error of each set and the plots, a bash script is provided.
 Execution as follows:

 ````
 bash reproducibility.sh
 ````

+An example of the autodE input can be found in `data/autode_input_8`.

 ## References